-Cranborne Chase can celebrate the fact that more than 50% of the 380 square miles of the AONB still has the lowest levels of light pollution in England - and the rest of the Chase is not far behind.
+Cranborne Chase Area of Outstanding Natural Beauty is the first AONB to be designated an International Dark Sky Reserve in its entirety in October 2019.
+We celebrate the fact that more than 50% of the 380 square miles of the AONB still has the lowest levels of light pollution in England - and the rest of the Chase is not far behind.

-This important designation will not only put us on the map, but allow us to protect and enhance our night sky for generations to come.
+This important designation allows us to protect and enhance our night sky for generations to come.

 We would love your support.
-Please sign our pledge to show your love for our dark skies and our bid to get them protected.
+Please sign our pledge to show your love for our dark skies.
 We would also love to know what you think of your own local dark skies.
 Please send us your photos, poems and stargazing adventures.

 Do you have an iPhone?
 We are looking for volunteers to help us take measurements of the night sky.
 No experience is necessary and it’s as easy as downloading an app, standing outside and pressing a button – and hey presto and we have another piece of evidence to show how amazing our skies are.